michael-milette/moodle-filter_filtercodes/README.md

 - **[Code checker](https://moodle.org/plugins/local_codechecker)**, **[Moodle PHPdoc check](https://moodle.org/plugins/local_moodlecheck)** and **[Moodle Adminer](https://moodle.org/plugins/local_adminer)** require add-on 3rd party plugins which need to be installed in order for the links to work.

-Even better, try out {menudev}.
+Even better, try out the dynamic {menudev}.
 It includes all of the above and more.
 Best of all, it only includes menu items for the developer tools that you have installed.
 Just replace everything below the words "Dev tools" and above the "{/ifdev}" line.

 ## FilterCodes in custom menus